Midorilly/latin-sense-prediction/README.md

-# Linguistic Knowledge Graphs for Sense Prediction: a case-study on Latin
+# *Linguistic Knowledge Graphs for Sense Prediction: a case-study on Latin* @ LREC 2026